rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

   * We need an instance with type `() -> Flux<MyEventPayload>` that will be bound to `my-producer` function.
     * As we are using **Kotlin** we need to define it as a lambda (required by **KotlinLambdaToFunctionAutoConfiguration**).
     * If we were using **Java** we should define it as `Supplier<Flux<MyEventPayload>>`.
-    * Both `MyStreamEventProducer` and `MyStreamEventProducer::invoke` methods implement `() -> Flux<MyEventPayload>`, we just return the second one to avoid issues having duplicated beans implementing `MyEventProducer`, sometimes Spring Boot can be tricky.

 ### 4) For testing we start a Kafka container using [Testcontainers](https://www.testcontainers.org/):
 ```kotlin